sendgrid/sendgrid-csharp/README.md

 var credentials = new NetworkCredential(username, pswd);
 ```
-To send an email message, use the **Deliver** method on the **Web** transport class, which calls the SendGrid Web API.
+To send an email message, use the **DeliverAsync** method on the **Web** transport class, which calls the SendGrid Web API.
 The following example shows how to send a message.

 ```csharp